plblum/jivs/planning/ModelRules Design for ValPlanning Part 2.md

 This is the recreated-instance returned-error path.

-It is the client-side template used when the earlier client instance no longer exists and the returned errors must be restored during creation of the new `ValidationManager`.
+It is the client-side template used when the earlier client instance no longer exists and the returned errors must be restored during creation of the new `ValueHostsManager`.

 ### `C-ADPT` Client non-Jivs returned-error adaptation workflow